nwoolls/MultiMiner/README.md

 Source Code Example
 -------------
-This simple example shows how to use MultiMiner.Xgminer.dll and MultiMiner.Xgminer.Api.dll to install bfgminer, iterate through available mining devices, and launch the miner.
-Afterwards the bfgminer RPC API is used to output the miner hashrate for a minute before the mining process is stopped.
-You can try this code out yourself in the MultiMiner.Api.Example project.
+This simple example shows how to use [MultiMiner.Xgminer.dll][16] and [MultiMiner.Xgminer.Api.dll][17] to install bfgminer, iterate through available mining devices, and launch the miner.

+Afterwards the bfgminer [RPC API][18] is used to output the miner hashrate for a minute before the mining process is stopped.
+You can try this code out yourself in the [MultiMiner.Api.Example][19] project.

 ```csharp
 //examples of using MultiMiner.Xgminer.dll and MultiMiner.Xgminer.Api.dll